ddttom/spectrum-with-eds/README.md

 4. **Development Best Practices** - Hot reload, testing, documentation

 The result is a professional component development workflow that maintains EDS's simplicity while providing sophisticated UI capabilities.

+## Testing & Deployment

+### Testing the Build

+When you open [`build/spectrum-card/aem.html`](build/spectrum-card/aem.html) directly from the file system, you'll see network errors in the browser console about missing proxy server or CORS issues. **This is expected and indicates success!** The errors mean:

+- ✅ **Block loaded successfully** - The Spectrum Web Components are rendering
+- ✅ **Build process worked** - No module resolution errors
+- ❌ **Data fetch failed** - Expected when no server is available

+### EDS Deployment

+To deploy to your EDS project:

+1. Copy the contents of `/blocks/spectrum-card/` to your EDS repository's blocks directory
+2. The bundled files will work properly in the EDS environment with live data
+3. No additional configuration needed - the components are ready to use

 ## Browser Support